MileHacker Logo

 • Passeur Électrique: This electric boat shuttle makes for a quaint and highly practical way to cross the Old Port.
 It links the Tour de la Chaîne side with the opposite bank, near the Port des Minimes entrance and the Ville en Bois area.

-• Ferry to Île d'Aix: Regular ferry services run from the Historic Port of The White city to the car-free island of Île d'Aix, making for a pleasant sea journey.
+• Ferry to Île d'Aix: Regular ferry services run from the Historic Port of The White city to the car-free island of Île d'Aix, resulting in a pleasant sea journey.

-• The Yélo app is a helpful resource for real-time bus tracking and route planning.
+• The Yélo app is an assistive guide for real-time bus tracking and route planning.

 Ticketing Systems

-Purchase single tickets from the driver or multi-day passes at Yélo agencies.
+Purchase single-journey tickets from the driver or multi-day passes at Yélo agencies.
 The Yélo Card is available for frequent users.
 Always validate your pass or pass every time you board a bus.

 Hours & Frequency